subramanyammolleti/subramanyammolleti.github.io/about.md

 <p class="message">
   Hey there!
-This is Subramanyam Molleti who loves Computer Science and Open Source, I always Hogs on my Ubuntu Machine learning something.
+This is Subramanyam Molleti who loves Computer Science and Open Source, I love to spend time on My Ubuntu Machine learning something.
 </p>

 I have Done Bachelor of Technology in Computer Science at [JNTUK](http://www.jntuk.edu.in/).
 Currently I'm working as a Software Engineer in [Smart IMS Inc.](http://www.smartims.com/) at it's *Hyderabad Development Center.*